 - B.t. has been used safely for over 30 years to control insects in the United States, Canada, and other parts in the world.

 - B.t. operates through a well-known protein mechanism that causes toxicity in caterpillars (i.e. insect larvae).
-This mechanism is not known to be present in humans or other mammals, regardless of age.
+This mechanism is not known to be present in humans or other mammals.

-- B.t.
-Is a biological control method that is an alternative to chemical pesticides.
-B.t. does not disrupt the ecological balance or harm most non-target organisms.
+- B.t. is a biological control method that is an alternative to chemical pesticides.
+B.t. does not harm most non-target organisms.

-- Research shows that the level of B.t. in air decreases to very low levels within 30 to 90 minutes after an aerial application.
+- B.t. levels in air decrease significantly within 30 to 90 minutes after an aerial application.

 To Avoid Exposure

-Even though B.t. is considered safe for humans, people may avoid exposures by staying indoors during applications, unless it is essential to be outdoors.
-You should be notified in advance by the Minnesota Department of Agriculture (MDA) with a window of time that the application will occur.
-If you or someone in your home has a medical problem that they believe may be made worse by the application, consult your physician or other health care professional.
+B.t. is considered safe for humans, but if you are concerned about a health condition that may be affected by B.t., you can avoid exposures by staying indoors during applications.
+The Minnesota Department of Agriculture (MDA) notifies residents of an area with a window of time when the application will occur.
+If you or someone in your home has a medical condition that you believe may be worsened by the application, consult your physician or other health care professional.
 To avoid exposures:

-- Stay indoors during applications (and for at least 30 minutes after applications) to allow droplets to settle.
+- Stay indoors during applications (and for at least 30 minutes afterwards) to allow droplets to settle.

 - Wait until the treatment has dried before touching grass or shrubs.
-If there is residue on playground equipment, sandboxes, benches, or lawn chairs, spray or hose them off with water afterward.
+If there is residue on playground equipment, sandboxes, benches, or lawn chairs, spray or hose them off with water before use.

 - Wash exposed skin with soap and water if direct contact with the spray droplets occurs.
-If material should get into your eyes, flush with water for 15 minutes.
+If material gets into your eyes, flush with water for 15 minutes.

-For information about B.t. applications, including general information and notification, contact the Arrest the Pest Infoline, 1-888-545-6684, or visit the Minnesota Department of Agriculture Pest Management website.
+For information about B.t. applications, contact the Arrest the Pest Infoline, 1-888-545-6684, or visit the Minnesota Department of Agriculture Integrated Pest Management page.

-For more information about B.t. and health risks, see the resources below or see our Pesticide Contacts information.
+For more information about B.t. and health risks, see the resources below or in the sidebar.

 R.E.D.
-FACTS: Bacillus thuringiensis (PDF: 27KB/6 pages), US Environmental Protection Agency
+FACTS: Bacillus thuringiensis, US Environmental Protection Agency